enoliglesias/wpreader/README.md

 # WP Reader

-Cordova project to read wordpress blog.
+Cordova project to read wordpress blog and generate a cross platform mobile app.
 As you can see, the names and references, is always about recipes.
 It's because we use this repo to build the mobile app for the blog [Begin Vegan Begun™](http://beginveganbegun.es)

 ## Installation